All rights reserved ®

 You show a low degree of development, which suggests that your presentations tend to be monotonous and lacking a hook, limiting your ability to convey emotion and generate a significant impact on your audience.
 You should start by taking a storytelling course, practice it daily and ask for feedback to ensure that you incorporate the knowledge learned as a habit.

 DISCIPLINE IN THE USE OF DIGITAL TOOLS

-Your self-diagnosis reveals that you use digital tools inefficiently, since you excessively use e-mail and instant messaging (WhatsApp or others), and that you do not take advantage of the potential of new communication and collaboration tools to work as a team.
-Consequently, you may be on the brink of “digital collapse” and feel overwhelmed by the amount of information you receive.
-You should start by “cleaning” your set of tools and organising your information, and then define clear criteria with your team about which collaborative platforms to use for different communication needs.
+Your self-diagnosis reveals that you use digital tools inefficiently, as you overuse email and instant messaging (WhatsApp or others), and that you fail to take advantage of the potential of current communication and collaboration tools for teamwork.
+As a result, you may be on the verge of a “digital meltdown” and feel overwhelmed by the amount of information you receive.
+You may want to start by “cleaning up” your tools and organising your information, and then define clear criteria with your team on which platforms to use for different communication needs.

 Below, we detail what your answers indicate about each of the critical dimensions that make up the “Digital Tools” competency.
 Reflecting on each of these dimensions will help you focus your self-development strategy.

 It is the ability to use the right digital tools for different communication needs and to define clear criteria with your team on which platforms to use -and how to use them- to manage collaborative work.

 You show a low degree of development, suggesting that you continue to rely on the traditional use of email and WhatsApp and have limited knowledge of current digital platforms and tools.
 Investigate the potential of these tools to collaborate with your team more efficiently and try to gradually incorporate them into your daily work to communicate, to co-create documents and to manage projects.